Policy on Minor Requirement in Doctoral Training

 All existing Option A minors remain viable, and the Graduate School will continue to both encourage and vet proposals for new minors.
 Minor requirements for current doctoral programs remain in place.
 Should a program decide to opt out of a required minor, it must provide the Graduate School with information requested in the doctoral program worksheet.
 Regardless of whether a program requires a minor or not, any doctoral student who wishes to complete a minor will have the option to do so.

 The minor will remain an important component of breadth training for many programs.
 But as doctoral programs become more responsive to calls for interdisciplinary education, pedagogical training, ethical training, and professional training, we anticipate that individual programs will adopt strategies that fit both their intellectual landscapes and the needs of their students.
-The Graduate School is revising its criteria for 10-year program review to include explicit questions about breadth training.

 Even now, doctoral students can partake in a wide variety of breadth learning experiences in addition to the minor.
 They include: